Loading...

 What does blonde roast taste like?

 Blonde roast coffee has a sweeter, milder taste and often has mellow notes to complement its acidity.
 A full body means the texture may feel thicker and creamier on the tongue.
-You can look at our coffee machine glossary for help with other coffee terms too.
 So, if you find certain coffees to be too heavy, try a blonde roast for a thinner and less textured drink.
 A blonde roast is excellent in an Americano for that lighter texture but also suits a latte for a smoother texture.

 Medium roast is when the coffee bean has had a longer roast and develops different flavours than the blonde roast.
 This is probably the coffee roast you’ll be most familiar with when ordering a coffee.
 This is because it has a luscious balance of richer flavours and more body, without as strong of a flavour as a dark roast.